jenninrk/IS601-851-Team-Project-1/README.md

 Randee - Task: Added source citations for Git Command Definitions, and Git Flow, committed and pushed to Master

-Randee - Task: Added changelog entries to Readme file, committed and pushed to Master
+Randee - Task: Added changelog entries to Readme file, committed and pushed to Master, committed and pushed to Master